 It takes some time for big ideas to sink in.
 (For a biblical example, as long as we are on the subject, God through Moses affirmed the equality of women, at least as far as inheritance and rights of property go, in the Book of Numbers, which dates back 3,400 years ago or so.
 That thought took a while to penetrate, did it not?)

 There is no doubt in my mind that Darwin’s rigorous materialism takes some getting used to; that part of the point of 2009 is to confront not just Darwin’s thinking, but the success of the research program that his work (and that of many others, of course) set in motion.
 I’m confident, that is, not angry — and I remember that we have not been inside this world view for any length of time at all.
 One hundred and fifty years?
 The lives my uncle’s life has touched — mine and those before me — stretch back before then.
 Easily.

 *Here from the Wikipedia entry on Leonard Darwin linked above, is John Maynard Keynes take on Charles’s son, who proves to have just a hint of the wasp about him in his turn:

 Keynes explained the decision to publish the niece’s “very personal account”: “Leonard Darwin’s life covered so vast an epoch of change in men’s ideas, his own attitudes towards the problems of his age were so characteristic of the best and noblest intelligences of his time, and he grew up in the environment of a family of so immortal a renown …” (p.
 439) Darwin expressed his feelings about Keynes in a letter to Fisher (Correspondence p.
 141), “I neither like him nor trust him … But he’s very clever …”

-Image: Auguste Renoir: “La danse à la campagne,” 1883.Explore posts in the same categories: big ideas, Darwin, evolution, History, History of Science comment below, or link to this permanent URL from your own site.
+Image: Auguste Renoir: “La danse à la campagne,” 1883.big ideas, Darwin, evolution, History, History of Science comment below, or link to this permanent URL from your own site.